tanavamsikrishna/docker-remote-sync/Readme.md

 ```

 - Do not delete the cache folder on the remote machine to be able to take advantage of incremental file sync
-- The tar file on the remote, which is the snapshot of the local Docker image, will be at location <<remote_cache_folder>>.tar

 Example:
 `docker-remote-sync myalpine:latest remotehost "~/myalpine_cache"`